temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 ### When and why should you use Worker Versioning

 The main reason to use this feature is to deploy incompatible changes to short-lived [Workflows](/workflows).
-When you use this feature on Task Queues, the Workflow starter doesn't have to know about the introduction of new versions.
+On Task Queues using this feature, the Workflow starter doesn't have to know about the introduction of new versions.

 The new code in the newly deployed Workers executes new [Workflow Executions](#workflow-execution), while only Workers with an appropriate version process old Workflow Executions.